 In many places throughout the country, motorcyclists zoom on past other drivers by riding between lanes and gaps in traffic.
 However, in Texas, this practice of lane splitting or lane sharing, is illegal.
 California is the only state to expressly legalize lane splitting.

 Motorcycle accidents can be severe and require a thorough, in-depth investigation to determine if a driver can be held liable.
-If you are involved in a motorcycle accident, contact an attorney from Fibich, Leebron, Copeland & Briggs today.
+If you are involved in a motorcycle accident, contact a Houston personal injury lawyer from Fibich, Leebron, Copeland & Briggs today.
 Our trial attorneys share over a century of experience.
 We know what it takes to win and to get the maximum compensation available in your case.

 As of 2023, under Section 545.060 of the Texas Transportation Code, all drivers and motorcyclists must drive within a single lane.
 For roadways that are divided into “two or more clearly marked lanes," motorcyclists may change lanes, but may not drive between them.